Wild Wonder Micro Grant Fellows

 PROJECT DESCRIPTION

-The Micro Grant will support supplies to engage visitors in nature journaling, booth interactive displays, and signage.
+The Wild Wonder Micro Grant, Nature Journaling Booth Exhibit at the 13th Asian Bird Fair, supported supplies to engage visitors in nature journaling, booth interactive displays, and signage.

 Spreading Nature Journaling in Brazil